Phoenix · 7th Avenue · Indian School to Camelback

 02

 In Woodlea, the City of Phoenix notes historic register status and design review for exterior alterations.
-That does not make every nearby property historic, but it does mean exterior plans deserve source-level verification before assumptions are made.
+That does not make every nearby property historic, but exterior plans should be checked against the city's rules before assumptions are made.

 03

-Vintage and mid-century character are part of buyer perception.
+Vintage and mid-century character shape how the area feels.
 243

 Melrose's secondhand, vintage, mid-century, LGBTQ+, dining, and nightlife identity influences how people experience the area.
 Pricing still matters, but presentation should explain architecture, condition, and lifestyle fit instead of relying only on price per square foot.